lifegatejustice/Lifegate_De-Tom/README.md

 - **Brain Blitz**: A quiz game built using Python.
 Play and test your knowledge.
 - **App Rater**: A review app for users to rate games, apps, and more!

-### 👨‍💻 Technologies I Work With:
+### 👨‍💻 Technologies I Currently Work With:
 - Web Development: HTML, CSS, JavaScript
 - Programming: Python, C#
-- Currently Learning: Cybersecurity, C#
+- Currently Learning: Cybersecurity, Bootstrap, Javascript

 ### 🌟 Let's Collaborate:
 I'm open to working on programming-related web apps, games, apps and any other exciting projects.
 Feel free to reach out!